 Bloomington, IN 47405-5551

-Inquiries for a non-U/RTA audition or interview should be received NO LATER THAN THREE WEEKS BEFORE the requested interview date.
+Inquiries for a non-U/RTA audition or interview should be received NO LATER THAN TWO WEEKS BEFORE the requested interview date.
 It is the prerogative of the department to deny or grant an interview or audition request based on resumes and any other supporting materials.
 Email email@example.com with additional questions about application materials or scheduling an appointment.